LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 docker build . -t jupyter_rdp_plotly
 ```

-Once Docker image is built successfully, you can the following command to starts a container running a Jupyter Notebook server with all Python libraries that are defined in a ```requirements.txt``` file and *jupyter/scipy-notebook* in your machine.
+Once the Docker image is built successfully, you can the following command to starts a container running a Jupyter Notebook server with all Python libraries that are defined in a ```requirements.txt``` file and *jupyter/scipy-notebook* in your machine.

 ```
 docker run -p 8888:8888 --name notebook -v <project /python/notebook/ directory>:/home/jovyan/work -e  --env-file .env jupyter_rdp_plotly